vesoft-inc/nebula-docs/docs-2.0/nebula-studio/manage-schema/st-ug-crud-tag.md

 # Operate tags

-After a graph space is created in Nebula Graph, you can create tags.
+After a graph space is created in NebulaGraph, you can create tags.
 With Studio, you can use the **Console** page or the **Schema** page to create, retrieve, update, or delete tags.
 This topic introduces how to use the **Schema** page to operate tags in a graph space only.

 ## Studio version